Clarifai/old-docs/clarifai-basics/authentication/authorize.md

 # Authorize

 After creating your `API Key`, you are ready to make API calls.
-Most clients set up authentication when initilizing the client, it can be changed for particular requests if needed.
+Most clients set up authentication when initializing the client, it can be changed for particular requests if needed.
 If you are using the REST API, you will need to add the `Authorization` header as described in the cURL example.